YukisCoffee/hitchhiker/README.md

 I tested this with Discord image uploading, and it seems to work as it should.
 Please make an issue if problems arise.

+### Hostsfile Configuration

+Too badass for mitmproxy?
+Give hostsfile a try!

+I did all the work for you, actually.
+The requests library overcomes the need for a proxy at all by using manual nameserver lookups that bypass your system's hostsfile for requests. **This may also be useful for you if you are having trouble with any proxy.**

+All you need to do is host this on localhost, add the rule to your hostsfile, enable it in the frontend `config.json` file, and then... [set up SSL for it to work at all](https://www.webdesignvista.com/install-ssl-certificate-for-localhost-xampp-windows/).
+As it turns out, YouTube uses HSTS, so you will probably get an SSL error that your browser doesn't let you bypass instead of the YouTube website.

+<sub>I still recommend using a proxy, just because it's more user friendly 🥰</sub>

 ## Roadmap

 At this point in development, most things are unfinished or only partially finished.